tari-project/tari_utilities/README.md

 ## bit

-integer to bit array functions
+Functions for conversion between integer and bit array.

 ## byte_array

 A trait that offers representation of data types as a byte array or hex string.
 See also extend_bytes and message_format.

+## convert

+Function which tries to convert a series of `T`s to `U`s.

+## encoding

+A trait that handles base58 encoding and decoding.

+## Epoch time

+Data structure representing time as a `u64`.

+## extend_bytes

+A trait allows us to call append_raw_bytes and get the raw bytes of the type.

+## Fixed set

+Data structure describing a fixed set of size _n_.

 ## hash

-A simple hash trait
+A simple `Hashable` trait which is used to describe how an object should be hashed.

 ## hex

-Binary <-> Hex string conversions
+Functions for conversion between binary and hex string.

-## Fixed set
+## locks

-Data structure describing a fixed set of size _n_
+Macros for RwLock.

-## Epoch time
+## message_format

-Representing time as a `u64`.
+A `MessageFormat` trait that handles conversion from and to binary, json, or base64.

-## Ciphers
+## thread_join

-Various cipher implementations
+A `ThreadJoinWithTimeout` trait which enables `thread::JoinHandle` to have a timeout join member function.